TDStrasser/Kookaberry-Reference-Guide/docs/source/kooka.rst

 class Button
 ============

 This class allows you to read the state of one of the built-in buttons and includes automatic debouncing.

+This class exists only for the pre-defined instances (``button_a``, ``button_b``, ``button_c``, and ``button_d``)
+and cannot be used on GPIO pins.
+This is because the buttons are connected to one of the Kokkaberry co-processors and not the programmable microcomputer.

 Button Methods
 --------------